Perdu/ansible-pglister/README.md

     - {role: 'pgweb', tags: 'pgweb'}
 ```

+# Variables

+Some variables can and should be configured.
+See [here](vars/defaults.yml).

 # Redeployment

 You can reduce the tasks to repository and related files redeployment using the `redeploy` option, e.g. using `-e "{redeploy: True}"` from the command line.